snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 Missing data is one cause of data quality issues.
 Another class of data quality issue is caused by *inaccurate* data.
 Again let us try and identify the different sources of inaccurate data:

 1. A robot aims to simulate human behaviour, to create the impression that something has occurred that has not.
-(E.g. click fraud.)
+(E.g. click fraud)
 2. A tracker or webhook is misconfigured so it sends data inaccurate data
 3. An enrichment process is misconfigured so e.g. a useragent string is incorrectly classified as a mobile rather than a tablet device
 4. The data modeling is misconfigured so that users are incorrectly categorised into incorrect audience segments